 We instantiate Streaming Thinking on three representative tasks---math reasoning, logical reasoning, and long-context QA---to show how the paradigm incrementally processes input, manages intermediate reasoning, and enables depth-wise answers (see Box B.1a--c).

-\paragraph{Math reasoning (Box B.1a).} Given a multi-sentence word problem, the model reads the context sentence by sentence, identifying rate/quantity information, skipping irrelevant text, and maintaining interpretable intermediate results (e.g., partial counts).
-The same pipeline supports three depths of answers: D1 a direct computation from the current notes, D2 a globally consolidated solution that aggregates all intervals, and D3 a reflective pass that re-checks each arithmetic step to ensure reliability.
+\paragraph{Math reasoning (Box B.1a).} Given a multi-conditions problem, the model reads the context sentence by sentence, identifying rate/quantity information, skipping irrelevant text, and maintaining interpretable intermediate results (e.g., partial counts).
+The pipeline supports three reasoning depths: D1 a direct computation from the current notes, D2 a globally consolidated solution that aggregates all intervals, and D3 a reflective pass that re-checks each arithmetic step to ensure reliability.